 Could your child with ADHD also have an autism spectrum disorder — or was the original diagnosis incorrect?
 Here’s how to get a comprehensive evaluation — and address your child’s ADD or ASD challenges head-on.

-Roughly two-thirds of children with attention deficit disorder (ADHD or ADD) have at least one co-existing condition, and Autism Spectrum Disorders — ASD — are among the conditions that commonly occur with ADHD.
+Roughly two-thirds of children with attention deficit disorder (ADHD or ADD) have at least one co-existing condition, and autism spectrum disorder (ASD) is among the conditions that commonly occur with ADHD.
 Some studies suggest that up to half of kids with ASD also have ADHD.

 ADHD is marked by inattention, hyperactivity, and impulsivity.
 “It is primarily a disorder of self-regulation and executive function – skills that act as the ‘brain manager’ in everyday life,” says Mark Bertin, M.D., a developmental behavioral pediatrician and the author of The Family ADHD Solution.

 Autism Spectrum Disorders — a continuum of conditions that includes autism, Asperger’s syndrome (now outdated), and pervasive developmental disorder not otherwise specified (PDD-NOS) — are characterized by problems with social interactions, communication, and stereotyped (repetitive or ritualistic) behaviors.